apache/ignite-3/DEVNOTES.md

 ```
 from root of the project.

-Linux, MacOS, WSL or alike environment is required.
+Linux, MacOS, WSL (Windows Subsystem on Linux) or alike environment is required.
 `xpath` should be present in PATH
 ***